kojiwell/deploy_havana/README.rst

 Sphinx Doc
 ----------
 The Sphinx Doc is here `<http://kjtanaka.github.io/havana_startup/>`_.
-Which probably look well organized.
+Which is the same as above, but probably looks better organized.